SitecorePowerShell/Book/installation/README.md

 * PowerShell [Execution Policy](https://technet.microsoft.com/en-us/library/ee176961.aspx) set to `RemoteSigned` \(probably optional\)

 {% hint style="info" %}
 The release of SPE 6.0 introduced name changes to some files which are now reflected throughout the documentation.
 Review [issue #1109](https://github.com/SitecorePowerShell/Console/issues/1109) to see the full scope of what changed.
-Any place where the name _Cognifide_ or _Cognifide.PowerShell_ was used is now replaced with _SPE_.
+Any place where the name _Cognifide_ or _Cognifide.PowerShell_ was used is now replaced with _Spe_.
 {% endhint %}

 {% hint style="warning" %}